Augustana celebrates faculty promotions and tenure

 Augustana’s diverse and welcoming campus community reflects spiritual traditions and religious thought of all kinds.

-Adiba Hasan ’18 is an event specialist at Institute for Canadian Citizenship, Ottawa, Ontario, Canada.
+Adiba Hasan '18 is a research lead at Institute for Canadian Citizenship, Ottawa, Ontario, Canada.

 “My peak experience was presenting my senior religion project at the Midwest American Academy of Religion conference.”Read More